ChavdaDhvani/ChavdaDhvani/README.md

 - 🎓 Final Year @ Gujarat Technological University
 - ✅ SAP Certified Associate – ABAP Cloud
 - 🏅 Reliance Foundation Undergraduate Scholar
-- 💡 Exploring **Backend Development**, **AI/ML**, and **Interactive Web Apps**
+- 🤖 Currently learning **AI**, **SAP ABAP**, and other SAP technologies
+- 🌐 Exploring **Web Development** including HTML, CSS, JavaScript, Node.js, SQL, MongoDB, React, and more
-- 🧠 Always curious to try out new tools, libraries, and frameworks
+- 🔍 Always curious about learning **new technologies** and working on **new projects**
-- 📚 Currently learning: MySQL + PHP integration, Advanced Java, and D3.js
+- 📚 I believe in learning by doing — and building something every day

 ---